fejikso/tabula_rasa_firefox_extension/README.md

 1. Click the Tabula Rasa toolbar icon (popup view) or press **F8** (full-page view).
 2. Filter tabs by typing in the search box – use **Esc** to clear the query.
-3. Press **1 / 2 / 3** to switch between window order, most recently used, or oldest tabs first.
+3. Press **1 / 2 / 3** to switch between current order, most recently used, or oldest tabs first.
 4. Tick the tabs you want to close and hit **Ctrl/Cmd + Enter**, or click the ❌ next to any single tab to close it immediately.
 5. Want the full-page layout by default?
 Open the full view and enable **“Always open Tabula Rasa in full view.”**